Latest results from the red tide testing by the state.

 Next time you travel Florida’s west coast on I-75, take a five minutes detour in Fort Myers to discover a magnificent slice of old Florida – a 1.2 mile boardwalk through an unspoiled cypress swamp called Six Mile Cypress Slough Preserve.

 The cemetery in Key West is a lot like the city itself: quirky, crowded, colorful and full of history.
-The site has a forlorn air and one could even consider it spooky.
+The site has a forlorn almost spooky air.
 Take a walking tour and discover fascinating stories of Key West and its people.

 The new fee is being implemented as Florida State Parks move to a new campground reservation system.
 I just tried the new system, and I like it.

 One of our favorite stops on the drive down the Florida Keys is Anne’s Beach in Islamorada.
 Located at mile marker 73.5, Anne’s Beach is a rare thing in the Florida Keys – a natural sandy beach.
 And it’s free.

 Our readers viewed a record 2.4 million pages on Florida Rambler during 2020, despite the pandemic.
 Of the 500+ stories we delivered, these were our 10 most popular articles of the year.

 Backcountry camping permits can now be reserved online.
 Meantime, Veterans and Gold Star Families no longer have to pay entrance fees to national parks.

 Visitors who think Key West “has been ruined” often blame the huge cruise ships that are frequent visitors spewing thousands of day-trippers onto the island.
 That might be changing, as Key West residents passed three referendums Nov.
 3 requiring cruise ships to be smaller and fewer.